 Angular contact bearings can have a number of different styles of seals or shielding.
 Seals and shields provide protection from contamination and as a retainer for lubricant.
 Seals provide better protection and lubricant containment than shields, but have lower maximum speed capabilities.
 Types include:

-Ball screw support bearings are designed for use in ball or lead screw applications.
+Thin-section bearings have small cross-sections with respect to their diameter.
+Bearings with ball screw support are specially designed for use in ball screw or lead screw applications.